LiberAI/NSpM/README.md

 ## Use cases & Integrations

-* [The Telegram NSpM chatbot](https://github.com/AKSW/NSpM/wiki/NSpM-Telegram-Bot) offers an integration of NSpM with the Telegram messaging platform.
+* The [Telegram NSpM chatbot](https://github.com/AKSW/NSpM/wiki/NSpM-Telegram-Bot) offers an integration of NSpM with the Telegram messaging platform.
+* A [neural question answering model for DBpedia](https://github.com/dbpedia/neural-qa) is a project supported by the [Google Summer of Code](https://summerofcode.withgoogle.com/) program that relies on NSpM.
+* A [question answering system](https://github.com/qasim9872/question-answering-system) was implemented on top of NSpM by [Muhammad Qasim](https://github.com/qasim9872).

 ## Papers